IACETH/prescribeSM_cesm_1.2.x/doc/source/namelist.rst

 Namelist Options
 ----------------
 pSMfile : string
-  path to the history file containing SOILLIQ and SOILICE monthly : bool
+  path to the history file containing SOILLIQ and SOILICE pSMtype : int
+ Defines how to prescribe SM, see :doc:`Methods to Prescribe Soil Moisture</methods>`. monthly : bool
-  If ``.true.`` assumes monthly mean SM is provided.
-If ``.false.`` uses daily input. pSMtype : int, {1, 2, 3}
+  If ``.false.`` uses daily input.
+If ``.true.`` assumes monthly mean SM is provided. interp_day : bool
- Defines how to prescribe SM:

- 1. Default: prescribe SOILLIQ and SOILICE.
- 2. Prescribe SM only if there is no SOILICE is present (never prescribes SOILICE).
-Lets the model decide if there is ICE or not at a certain gridpoint.
- 3. Use runoff (QOVER) to prescribe SM.
-Is currently work in progress.
+  If ``.false.`` uses the daily mean, if ``.true.`` linearly interpolates between daily mean.
+Applies only if daily input data is used (``monthly = .false.``). levstart : int, optional
+  First level to prescribe SM, default = 1. levstop : int, optional
+  Last level to prescribe SM, default = 10. nudge : float between 0. and 1., optional
+  Nudging parameter.
+Not tested.
+Default = 1 (i.e. no nudging). use_qdrai : bool, optional
+  Only for pSMtype XX.
+Do not use, default = ``.true.``. reservoir_capacity, float, optional
+  Only for pSMtype XX.
+Do not use, default = 0.

 ..
 WARNING::
    if you set monthly=.true. but have a daily SM input file it will still work (uses the first 12 days as the months)